adambard/learnxinyminutes-docs/matlab.html.markdown

 get(h, 'LineStyle')

-% The function gcs returns a handle to the axes for the current figure set(gca, 'XDir', 'reverse'); % reverse the direction of the x-axis
+% The function gca returns a handle to the axes for the current figure set(gca, 'XDir', 'reverse'); % reverse the direction of the x-axis

-% To creatw a figure that contains several axes in tiled positions, use subplot subplot(2,3,1); % select the first position in a 2-by-3 grid of subplots plot(x1); title('First Plot') % plot something in this position subplot(2,3,2); % select second position in the grid
+% To create a figure that contains several axes in tiled positions, use subplot subplot(2,3,1); % select the first position in a 2-by-3 grid of subplots plot(x1); title('First Plot') % plot something in this position subplot(2,3,2); % select second position in the grid